Stay midweek and save up to 15%! Click here for more info & to book today.

 Posted in Summer at Garnet Hill

 If you haven’t put on hiking boots in years and your last bike ride was as a kid, you can still get in on these awesome (and beginner-friendly!)
 Adirondack activities you’ve been hearing about.
-Here at Garnet Hill Lodge, we have miles of trails on-site and close by, mountain bikes and helmets ready to rent, and plentiful ground to explore.
+Here at Garnet Hill Lodge, we have miles of trails on-site and close by, mountain bikes and helmets ready to rent, and plentiful grounds to explore.

 Don’t think beginner-friendly trails = a boring hiking experience.
-This is anything but!
+They’re actually anything but!
 The Old Hooper Mine hike is one of three hikes that begin right at our Outdoor Center, and you’ll find old cellar holes and equipment at the mine, something you won’t see on most other hiking excursions.
 Or, you could take the one-mile hike to Thirteenth Lake from the Lodge, which starts downhill and then goes back up on your return hike; just one mile is ideal for those getting their hiking legs.

 The Garnet Hill Ski Trails provide an additional 55 km of wide and relatively even walking trails, perfect for those who want to get out there hiking, but would like to avoid climbing or stumbling over uneven ground.
 Although less challenging, there are certainly no boring hikes here!
 These trails meander through a variety of terrain, including woods and valleys, and offer scenic sights.